canelmas/bamboo-timeoffs/README.md

-BambooHR is limited with a notification system based only with the organizational structure that you provide at the very beginning, while setting up your instance i.e. you only get notified about your direct team's approaching time offs, requests, approvals etc.
+## What?

-If getting notified about time offs of a custom employee groups (project teams), consisted of people from different organizational departments is a requirement, this repo may deliver that basically, with a cron job fetching data from bambooHR api and sending emails for each manually created project team.
+Getting notified about time offs of a custom employee groups (project teams), consisted of people from different organizational departments.

+## Why?

+A project team is usually consisted of employees from different departments.
+We need a way to inform project teams and/or project managers about team's incoming time offs.

+## How?

+A cron job fetches time offs of each employee listed in a team file and sends emails to people specified.

 #### Team File Structure
 ```
-# Sample
+# sample  team file
 team=<comma separated employee emails for whom time offs will be fetched>
 report=<comma separated employee emails to whom reminder email will be sent to>
 ```